HyperTesto/hypertesto.me/content/blog/how-to-parse-partial-dates-in-java/index.en.md

 ```

 ## Conclusion
 In conclusion, this article has briefly explored the utility and methodology of parsing partial dates using Java 8's Instant API.
-Through practical examples, we've seen how parsing partial dates with Instant API is easy, provided we have a clean idea of how to handle defaults.
+Through practical examples, we've seen how parsing partial dates with Instant API is straightforward, provided we have a clean idea of how to handle defaults.

-Lastly, don't forget there isn't only Instant API in modern Java, in fact, there are `LocalDateTime` and `ZonedDateTime` classes which are also fine for this kind of processing [^1].
+Lastly, remember there isn't only Instant API in modern Java, in fact,
+there are `LocalDateTime` and `ZonedDateTime`classes which are also fine for this kind of processing [^1].

 I hope the article was useful to you, thanks for reading it!